polise/audio-player/server/README.md

 Were I to have more time, I would focus on refactoring the database code.
 I think some of the organisation of that directory is a bit off and would ideally intialise the entries in these tables via a database patch, not on starting up the application.

-Additionally, were I to have more time, I would add some typing - I am used to Typescript and don't know whether Flow is the go-to still (or ever was for backend code).
+Additionally, were I to have more time, I would add some typing - I am used to Typescript and don't know whether Flow is the go-to still (or ever was for backend code), but I quite like defining types and ensuring that expectations for parameters and return values of functions is clear.